worldmaking/alicenode_inhabitat/devnotes.md

+# urgency

+why does alice disappear when fullscreen but not focused?

+generating normals/SDF is waaay to slow, needs to be distributed somehow.

 # TODO list

 Bring in the inhabitat species behaviours!!

-Why is projector not lining up?
-Is it a 180 flip?
-Or was it just a mismatch between projector/kinect pair?

 creatures shouldn't wander off to lands below the min height; they should turn away
 - also, edge-of-world should mean death